cinnData/MLearning/Examples/[ML-08E] Example - Handwritten digit recognition.md

 ## The data set

-The data from the 70,000 images come together in the file `digits.csv`.
+The data from the 70,000 images come together in the file `digits.csv` (zipped).
 Every row stands for an image.
 The first column is a label identifying the digit (0-9), and the other 784 columns correspond to the image pixels (28 $\times$ 28 = 784).
 The column name `ixj` must be read as the gray intensity of the pixel in row $i$ and column $j$ (in the images).
 These intensities are integers from 0 = Black to 255 = White (8-bit grayscale).

 ## Questions